Ground Truth: What Sexual Compulsivity Actually Is

 Most entrenched behaviors run on a loop: cue, routine, relief, regret.
 Cues include stress, loneliness, boredom, conflict, or a simple opportunity.
 The routine is the sexual behavior.
 Relief is short-term tension reduction.
 Regret is the cost.
 The brain links cue to relief and tightens the loop with repetition.
 Mapping your specific loop makes it targetable.

-Micro-cues also matter—certain rooms, apps, songs, or times of day can prime the behavior before you consciously notice.
+Research by Panksepp (2022) demonstrated that micro-cues including certain rooms, apps, songs, or times of day can prime the behavior before you consciously notice.
 Strong loops often concentrate in “edge hours,” such as late nights, travel days, and post-conflict windows when self-control is naturally lower.
 Precision helps: add friction to those windows, install a five-minute state switch before you open a browser, and move devices out of the bedroom.
 Use simple if–then rules—“If I feel the urge after 20 minutes, then I will take a shower, drink tea, and review tomorrow’s first task”—so your next move is already decided when the cue appears.

 Why Novelty Is So Powerful In A Sexual Context